 When I acquired the knife its handle was black from sweat, oil, and god-knows-what-else.
 The leather had been worn to a smooth finish but the grip of it was heavenly.

-Besides the overall quality and durability of a knife, the handle is the most important feature for me.
+Besides a knife’s overall quality and durability, the handle is the most important feature for me.
 If I can’t maintain a good and secure grip, I can’t feel comfortable wielding a razor-sharp blade.

 This is where the USMC KA-BAR really shined.
 It fit my hand perfectly and felt balanced during use.